Franco Dragone: Dragone Group

-In 2000 he amicably split from Cirque du Soleil and formed his own company called the Franco Dragone Entertainment Group (later shortened to "Dragone"), based in his hometown of La Louvière in Belgium.
-In 2003 Dragone created A New Day... starring Céline Dion at Caesars Palace in Las Vegas.
+In 2000, he amicably split from Cirque du Soleil and formed his own company called the Franco Dragone Entertainment Group (later shortened to "Dragone"), based in his hometown of La Louvière in Belgium.
+In 2003, Dragone created A New Day... starring Céline Dion at Caesars Palace in Las Vegas.
 When A New Day ended its run in 2007, Billboard reported it was the highest-grossing residency of all time.

 In 2005, he debuted his fourth production on the Las Vegas Strip with the opening of Le Rêve at the Wynn Las Vegas.
 This show used performers mainly from disciplines related to gymnastics.
 Like his 1998 show O for Cirque du Soleil, Le Rêve made extensive use of a custom-designed water stage.
 CNN called it a "bombastic, splashy celebration of life" with "diving feats and stunning special effects".

 In 2007, he directed a new musical based on Prosper Mérimée's novella Carmen, which premiered at the La Jolla Playhouse.
 He also worked on an adaption of the Divine Comedy with composer Ennio Morricone.

 He was in charge of the opening ceremony show for the 2010 South American Games in Medellín, Colombia on 19 March 2010.

 Dragone in Macau and Dubai

 In 2010, building on his previous experience using aquatic stages in O and Le Rêve, he directed a Macau-based show entitled The House of Dancing Water in the City of Dreams.
 The House of Dancing Water is the largest aquatic production in the world.
 He developed it in Belgium over 19 months and took five years to build the permanent theater.
 It premiered on 17 September 2010.

 In 2012, his new cabaret Taboo: The Show Naughty and Naughtier premiered at City of Dreams.

 On 29 March 2012, he was awarded a doctor honoris causa degree for general merits by the University of Antwerp, in recognition of his innovative and cosmopolitan approach to theatre.

-In 2012 Belgian authorities investigated his business group for "serious and organized international tax offenses" and money laundering.
-The group's offices in La Louvière, as well as his home, that of the group's CEO, its CFO and a former employee were raided in October 2012 as part of the investigation.
+In 2012, Belgian authorities investigated his business group for "serious and organized international tax offenses" and money laundering.
+The group's offices in La Louvière, as well as his home, the homes of the group's CEO, its CFO, and a former employee, were raided in October 2012 as part of the investigation.
 The Belgian investigating office suspected Dragone of fraudulently using a global network of shell companies to conceal assets in offshore tax havens to avoid paying taxes.
 In a press conference addressing the investigation in January 2013, he claimed that the purpose of setting up this international structure had not been to commit fraud, but to avoid double or triple taxation by different countries.
 He added that he was ready to change his business' structure to provide more transparency.
 On January 12, 2024, after 12 years of investigations, he was posthumously found not guilty of all charges of fiscal fraud and was completely exonerated.
 Despite the extensive media coverage during the investigation, the announcement of his exoneration received little attention.